Technology in Construction: 5 Gadgets Shaping the Industry - Hammr

 - Improved safety

 - Lessening the effects of labor shortages

 Tradespeople who have been constructing buildings for many years bring invaluable experience to their trade.
-They are most likely comfortable with and proficient at using tools like:
+They are most likely comfortable with and proficient with tools like:

 - Nail guns